.History of how far we’ve improved in travel.

-The topics within this book are quite diverse yet all of them are linked to different aspects of driving and the rules one has to abide by when bringing a vehicle on the road.
+The topics within the Driving Instructors Progress Reports for Professionals are quite diverse.
+Yet all of them are linked to different aspects of driving and the rules one has to abide by when bringing a vehicle on the road.
 The lessons have been thoroughly presented to ensure every skill has been covered.
 These cover observation, control and accuracy.

-This will reassure the instructor that they have taught the student every skill that they needed to learn that will make them a good and responsible driver as well as allowing them to appear in the test more confidently knowing that they have covered all the aspects of the test.
-It will also put the student at ease and they are made aware of their targets and what they have covered and where work still needs to be put it.
+This will reassure the instructor that they have taught the student every skill that they needed to learn.
+This will make them a good and responsible drivers.
+As well as allowing them to appear in the test more confidently knowing that they have covered all the aspects of the test.
+It will also put the student at ease.
+The students are made aware of their targets and what they have covered and where work still needs to be put it.

 The primary topics covered to pass the driving test

 The primary topics covered are as follows.
 These also have subtopics for concise and marking: